CyclicDoom/gremlin-goals/replit.md

 ## Notes

 - The app uses localStorage to persist user state between sessions
-- AI generation uses Replit AI Integrations - no user API keys needed
+- AI generation uses Replit AI Integrations (requires paid plan) or user's own OpenAI API key
 - The interface includes snarky, motivational feedback to encourage consistency
 - AI costs are billed to the developer's Replit credits, making it seamless for end users